 To make matters worse, your online image is often created by others who might tag you in inappropriate photos, post about you on Facebook or review you or your business on Yelp all in an effort to tarnish your online image.
 If you don’t take control of your online search results, it will lie dangerously in the hands of others, leaving you more susceptible to a reputation crisis.

-Reputation Management Programs from Reputation911 like My Online Privacy will help you analyze your online profile, giving you a full report with a free online reputation score just like employers and insurance companies are now using to rank and judge while considering your applications.
+Personal reputation management programs will help you analyze your online profile, giving you a full report with a free online reputation score just like employers and insurance companies are now using to rank and judge while considering your applications.

-Find My Old Accounts – Searching and deleting all old accounts that may be sitting idle in cyberspace waiting for an employer or stranger to find that don’t accurately portray the person or business you are today.
+3. Find My Old Accounts – Searching and deleting all old accounts that may be sitting idle in cyberspace waiting for an employer or stranger to find that don’t accurately portray the person or business you are today.

-Blog Posts – Searching and removing any negative or inflammatory mentions of you in a blog or micro blog post.
+4. Blog Posts – Searching and removing any negative or inflammatory mentions of you in a blog or micro blog post.

-Video and Photo Sharing Sites – Searching and removing racy photos and/or inappropriate video content that you did not wish to have posted.
+5. Video and Photo Sharing Sites – Searching and removing racy photos and/or inappropriate video content that you did not wish to have posted.